crimsonherb/terraform-aws-cloudflare/README.md

 I need to find a solution to this

 Added another S3 bucket that will serve as my source of truth for current state of my infra

+Going back, it was to note that we opted out of the aws_s3_bucket_website_configuration option because this option would not allow you to connect over https.
+I also noted that I would be needing to make a certificate and also certificate validation